rpclib/rpclib/doc/pages/design.md

 headers even).

-This means that as a user, you don't have to worry about linker problems if you integrate `rpclib` into your project; and you don't need gather its dependencies.
+This means that as a user, you don't have to worry about linker problems if you integrate `rpclib` into your project; and you don't need to gather its dependencies.
 This reduces friction.
 The tradeoff is that the size of your binary will increase if you use one of these dependencies in your project outside `rpclib`.